-Preparatory works have taken place for phase two of Wapping Wharf, including the stabilisation of the listed Old City Gaol gatehouse, with construction work due to start in 2018.
-Over 320 new homes will be delivered as part of phase two of the scheme, including further affordable homes.
+Preparatory works for phase two of Wapping Wharf included the stabilisation of the listed Old City Gaol gatehouse, with construction work having begun in May 2018.
+Over 330 new homes will be delivered as part of phase two of the scheme, including 81 affordable homes.
 The Old City Gaol gatehouse will be renovated to create a new pedestrian path through the site.